gcallah/BookReviews/mcpherson.md

 115: McPherson too readily accepts the common view of Plato's The Republic as being utopian.

-116: utopia are at war with reality
+116: utopians are at war with reality

 119: "It is better to focus on realizing the good that is possible, and one of the most important reasons for objecting to utopian thinking is that it is counterproductive to realizing this good."